-- Talk candidly with your child before camp that they may miss home, that this is normal, and that they should let a counselor or other staff member know if they are having difficulties. - For many children, camp is a first step toward independence and plays an important role in their growth and development. - For more information, go to www.hfmich.org/homesick and read Worried about your Child getting Homesick?
-By Annie Phillips, MSW, LMSW, Pediatric Hemophilia Social Worker
+- Talk candidly with your child before camp that they may miss home, that this is normal, and that they should let a counselor or other staff member know if they are having difficulties. - For many children, camp is a first step toward independence and plays an important role in their growth and development. - Go to hfmich.org/worried-about-your-child-getting-homesick/ and read this helpful article written by Annie Phillips, MSW, LMSW, Pediatric Hemophilia Social Worker.